 Bellator bantamweight belt

-It seems like the upper eheclon of Bellator’s 135 lb class has been in a bit of a state of disarray lately.
+It seems like the upper echelon of Bellator’s 135 lb class has been in a bit of a state of disarray lately.
 Divisional kingpin Kyoji Horiguchi was knocked out in a big upset loss while over in Rizin.
-Former champion Darrion Caldwell is presently comepting in Bellator’s featherweight grand prix.
+Former champion Darrion Caldwell is presently competing in Bellator’s featherweight grand prix.

 When I asked Mix about the tumultuous environment lately, he said “Caldwell he did a good job his last fight.
 The fight before that just sucked against Horiguchi.
 He has a good shot at winning the million dollars.
 If he wins the million dollars, I doubt he’ll come back down to 35.
 And Horiguchi got knocked out.
 I don’t know if he’s trying to chase that to avenge his loss.
 But I get paid regardless.
 So I’m just trying to stay busy and fight.”